-Revenue recognised during the year ended 30 June 2019 that was included in the unutilised balls and tokens at the beginning of the year amounted to Yen 258 million (2018: Yen 227 million).
-The Company expects to deliver the services to satisfy the remaining performance obligations of these contract liabilities within five year or less.
+Revenue recognised during the year ended 30 June 2020 that was included in the unutilised balls and tokens at the beginning of the year amounted to ¥330 million (2019: ¥258 million).
+Unutilised balls and tokens have an expiry term of 5 years but the Company expects to deliver the services to satisfy the remaining performance obligations of these contract liabilities during the next reporting period.